ncatlab/nlab-content/pages/3/8/5/8/8583/content.md

 In the [[stable homotopy category]] of $p$-local [[spectra]] for some [[prime number]] $p$, there are two collections of similarly behaved spectra: the [[Morava K-theories]] and spectra which are the telescopes of [[finite spectra]] under their $v_n$-maps.
 The former are usually denoted $K(n)$ and the latter are often denoted $T(n)$.
 The _telescope conjecture_ is that [[localization]] at $K(n)$ and localization at $T(n)$ are [[Bousfield equivalence|(Bousfield) equivalent]].

 The conjecture is known to be true for $n=1$.
-A disproof of this conjecture for $n\geq 2$ using algebraic K-theory has been released by Burklund-Hahn-Levy-Schlank.
+A disproof of this conjecture for $n\geq 2$ using algebraic K-theory has been released by [Burklund, Hahn, Levy & Schlank 2023](#BurklundHahnLevySchlank23).

 ## References